EU fails to agree farming subsidies deal amid disputes over green schemes

 After all-night talks on Thursday, EU member states failed to find a compromise to put forward in negotiations with the European Parliament and the European Commission.

-“Ultimately, although progress was made in several areas, a number of key issues remained outstanding,” EU member states said in a statement on Friday.

-EU agriculture commissioner Janusz Wojciechowski said negotiators came “very close” to a deal.
+EU agriculture commissioner Janusz Wojciechowski said he was hopeful a deal would be reached in June.
+But he said member states had “exaggerated fears” that money set aside for environmental programmes would go unspent because farmers would not apply for it.

+Portuguese agriculture minister Maria do Ceu Antunes said member states had made “numerous concessions” in the talks.

-Lawmakers from the European Parliament criticised member states for adding small print at the last minute to weaken the rules.
+Lawmakers from the European Parliament said member states had added small print at the last minute to weaken the rules.

-One of the main points of dispute is how much to spend on “eco-schemes” to protect the environment, such as organic farming or re-wetting peatlands to absorb CO2.
+One unresolved dispute is how much to spend on “eco-schemes” to protect the environment, such as organic farming or re-wetting peatlands to absorb CO2.

 EU member states on Thursday proposed a requirement for countries to spend an annual average of 18% of payments for farmers on such schemes, or lose the money.
 Parliament had sought a binding 30% share.

-Parliament wanted countries to redistribute 12% of payments for farmers to smaller farms.
-Member states offered a 10% compromise, but said states can dodge this if they prove they will use other methods to distribute the funds fairly.

-“When we looked at the small print, the council (of representatives of EU member states) had... basically inserted text that made it voluntary,” said Peter Jahr, one of the EU lawmakers leading the talks.
+“When we looked at the small print, the council (of representatives of EU member states) had... basically inserted text that made it voluntary,” said EU lawmaker Peter Jahr.

 Campaigners have said the proposals fail to align farming with EU climate ambitions, and would allow the majority of funds to be spent on polluting forms of industrial farming.